handler9/NOTA-Benchmark/README.md

-# Prompting LLMs to Pause: Guardrails for Enhancing Safety in Medical AI
+#  Quantifying and Mitigating Premature Closure in Frontier LLMs

 Evaluation framework for studying **premature closure** in large language models — the tendency to commit to a response without sufficient information.
 Tests whether a safety prompting guardrail can reduce premature closure across two complementary experimental settings: structured MCQs and open-ended clinical conversations.